A Book Review

 and with the loving dove she sings along.

-Her tunes are copies of the lavish oak:
+Her tunes are written for the lavish oak:

 her love; the red, red flutter of their leaf.

-And if you sense the heart with which she spoke
+And if you sense that heart with which she spoke

 Atop the swaying Chinaberry tree

-she found her play when climbing, as a child.
+she found her way when climbing, as a child.

-Her verses calm the reader with a vow.
+as verses calm the speaker with a vow.